-Please see below for information about professional internships by degree, links to the comprehensive guidebook and recommended OAE schedules, information about the edTPA, awards for professional interns, and travel reimbursements for eligible OHIO students.
+Please see below for information about professional internships by degree, a link to the comprehensive guidebook, information about the edTPA, awards for professional interns, and travel reimbursements for eligible OHIO students.

 Internship experiences typically take place during the final undergraduate year.

 For Middle Childhood Education, Adolescent-to-Young-Adult Education, Special Education, Health/Physical Education, Modern Languages, and Family and Consumer Science Education majors, students will complete one full internship year, with two semesters in the same setting for their Professional Internship I and Professional Internship II.

 For Early Childhood and Elementary Education majors, students will complete one full internship year, with one semester in a part-time placement in a pre-K setting for their Pre-Primary Professional Internship, and the other semester in a full-time placement in a K-5 setting for their Primary Professional Internship.

 For Music Education majors, students will complete one full internship semester for their Professional Internship.

 For extensive information about the Professional Internship, please consult the following document:

 The edTPA is completed during the Professional Internship.
 Please see the dedicated edTPA page for more information.